 If you enjoy sunny days but also want to experience all of the seasons (no shade meant toward California), then you’ll appreciate the fact that Tennessee has about 207 sunny days a year, two more days than the national average.

 The mild weather in Tennessee (the state gets about 5 inches of snow per year, compared with the U.S. average of 28 inches) is just one of the draws.
-The fact that the Volunteer State assesses no state income tax and has the sixth-lowest cost of living in the country is also appealing.
+The fact that the Volunteer State assesses no state income tax and has the tenth-lowest cost of living in the country is also appealing.

 What is the cost of living in Tennessee?
 Keep reading to find out.